Blonck/dotfiles/README.md

 * xscreensaver
 * clang-format

-I also added the binary of
+I also added the binary of [btsync]("https://www.bittorrent.com.com/intl/de/sync" "BitTorrent Sync Application" ).
+This is just for convenience, because I use btsync on all my machines to sync some folders.